CiscoDevNet/AppD-Cloud-Kickstart/README.md

 # AppD-Cloud-Kickstart

-Introduction to cloud monitoring workshops using AppDynamics featuring AWS, Azure, GCP workloads.
+Cloud Monitoring workshops with AppDynamics featuring AWS, Azure, and GCP workloads.

 ## Overview

-This is still a work-in-progress.
+This is a work-in-progress.